SEI-SEA-1-25/react-todo-list/README.md

 ## Part 4 Clearing the List

-After my nap, I took a look at my todo list and decided I want to be able to clear it since I had complete all my tasks, so lets add that funcionality now.
+After my nap, I took a look at my todo list and decided I want to be able to clear it since I had complete all my tasks, so lets add that functionality now.

 We're going to add a button to the list that allows users to clear away everything in it.

 ### Set up state: